 It’s no surprise that demonstrating one’s smarts to prospective clients has become so important.
 Just look at it from your clients’ standpoint.
-For them, choosing a consulting, accounting or law firm is a difficult—and increasingly risky—task.
+For them, choosing a business partner is a difficult—and increasingly risky—task.
 Much is riding on the choice: market leadership, competitive advantage, sometimes even survival, not to mention promotions and other personal rewards.

 With the stakes rising and the experience base growing, executives are becoming more sophisticated in choosing the firms with which they do business.
 They consider many factors, including: the firm’s insight into the issue at hand, their demonstrated experience in resolving it, the firm’s image and reputation in the marketplace, price/value, the firm’s approach or methodology, and the chemistry between the firm and the client team.
 But in the end, buyers really are looking for results.
-They want to know that whoever they hire can deliver the business benefits they are looking for— whether it’s winning a multimillion-dollar lawsuit, successfully integrating an acquisition, implementing a new enterprise resource planning system or shoring up their financial books.
-It is up to the firm to give prospective buyers the confidence they are seeking by demonstrating their unique insights into the problem, their experience in addressing it, their success rate, and the validity of their approach.
+They want to know that whoever they hire can deliver the business benefits they are looking for— whether it’s winning a multimillion-dollar lawsuit, successfully integrating an acquisition, implementing a new enterprise resource planning system or desigining a hospital that can help them reduce costs and improve patient outcomes.
+It is up to the firm to give prospective buyers the confidence they seek by demonstrating their unique insights into the problem, their experience in addressing it, their success rate, and the validity of their approach.

 This is the need that thought leadership fills.
 It is about developing novel, practical and proven answers to complex or seemingly intractable business issues.
-Done right, it can create whole new markets, as reengineering did for consulting firms in the 1990s.
+Done right, it can create whole new markets, as Tom Davenport has with Big Data and analytics.
 It can renew the intellectual assets and energy of a firm’s people and attract new employees in droves.
 Done wrong—or not at all—it can give a firm an image of superficiality and lack of originality.
 Done poorly, it can squander the millions a firm spends on publications, PR, conferences, books and other programs for bringing its ideas and work to market.
 With poor “products” being pumped through the marketing pipeline, it can render marketing investments ineffective.

 How, then, can a firm establish thought leadership?
-The first step is in understanding what thought leadership is—and isn’t.
+The first step is to understand what thought leadership is—and isn’t.